Tips on Buying a Used Machine

 Pre-owned, surplus or used machine tools are attractive because they reduce costs and delivery is prompt.
 Buying used is a good idea for business for many reasons, including potential tax benefits.
 Here are a few tips to ensure a successful purchase:

 Work with a seller you can trust.
 Ask for referrals from other used machinery buyers.
 Request references from the seller and check them out.
 Visit the sellers' websites.
-The LocatorOnline.com website offers machines from nearly 500 used machinery dealers.
+The LocatorOnline.com website offers machines from established used machinery dealers.
 You can also locate a dealer by company name or location.

 Explore used machinery from different sellers.
 Compare features and prices, and then weigh the quality of information and follow-up you receive from sellers.
 When you search for machines on LocatorOnline.com, you can check several items and then click REQUEST INFO to inquire of several sellers via email.
 They'll receive your request along with contact information and which machine you are seeking.